Buying guide

 AI summary

 Financing a new build starts with a construction loan.
-You will generally need a deposit of at least 10% of the total land and construction costs.
+You should aim for a deposit of at least 10% of the total land and build cost.
+The loan is paid out in stages via progress payments as construction milestones are met, often with interest-only repayments during this period.

 How much deposit do I need for a construction loan?